Gull: Distribution and habitat

 Swallow-tailed gulls are endemic to the Galapagos Islands.

 Gulls have a worldwide cosmopolitan distribution.
 They breed on every continent, including the margins of Antarctica, and are even found in the high Arctic.
 They are less common in the tropics, although a few species do live on tropical islands such as the Galapagos and New Caledonia.
-Many species breed in coastal colonies, with a preference for islands; one particular species, the grey gull, breeds in the interior of dry deserts far from water.
-Considerable variety exists in the Laridae family, and species may breed and feed in marine, freshwater, or terrestrial habitats.
+Many species breed in coastal colonies, with a preference for islands.

-Most gull species are migratory, with birds moving to warmer habitats during the winter, but the extent to which they migrate varies by species.
+Many gull species are migratory, with birds moving to warmer habitats during the winter, but the extent to which they migrate varies by species.
 Some migrate long distances, notably Sabine's gull, which migrates from the Arctic coasts to wintering grounds off the west coasts of South America and southern Africa, and Franklin's gull, which migrates from Canada to winter off the west coast of South America.
 Other species move much shorter distances and may simply disperse along the coasts near their breeding sites.